Sanny64/PROSCRUM/README.md

 ## About

 PROSCRUM is a web application designed to help golfers calculate and track their handicaps.
 The project consists of a Python-based backend (API) and a modern TypeScript/Vue.js frontend, providing a seamless user experience for managing golf rounds, courses, and user authentication in English and German.
-Additionally Admins can manage users, courses rounds and more.
+Additionally Admins can manage users, courses rounds and more in a specifc admin view.

 ---